Zapier

-Zapier (/ˈzæpiər/ ZAP-ee-ər) is an American software company that provides a platform for workflow automation, application integration, and artificial intelligence (AI) orchestration.
-Its product enables users to connect web-based applications, automate tasks, and incorporate AI into workflows and systems.
-Founded in 2011 as a side project by three individuals from the US state of Missouri, Zapier was officially launched in 2012 as part of a Y Combinator start-up accelerator program.
-Zapier has been fully remote since its inception, making it an early pioneer of remote work.
-As of 2025, the platform supports integrations with over 8,000 applications through its integration directory and has incorporated AI-powered workflows, chatbots, Model Context Protocol (MCP) servers, and agentic AI into its product suite.
+Zapier (/ˈzæpiər/ ZAP-ee-ər) is an American software company that provides a platform for business process automation and application integration services.
+Its platform allows users to move data across web-based applications, automate tasks, and incorporate artificial intelligence (AI) into workflows and systems.
+The company was founded in 2011, and officially launched in 2012 as part of the Y Combinator startup accelerator program.
+As a low-code/no-code platform, Zapier is intended for users with minimal to moderate technical knowledge.

+As of 2026, the platform has expanded its ecosystem to support integrations across more than 9,000 distinct web applications, facilitating over 66,000 individual automated triggers and actions.

 History

-Origins (2011–2014)

-Zapier began as a side project in 2011 in Columbia, Missouri, United States, founded by Wade Foster, Bryan Helmig, and Mike Knoop, all of whom are from the Mid-Missouri region and attended the University of Missouri.
+Zapier began as a side project in 2011 in Columbia, Missouri, United States, founded by Wade Foster, Bryan Helmig, and Mike Knoop, who attended the University of Missouri.
 Foster and Knoop were doing freelance work building small integrations for companies when they noticed they were frequently using the same connectors.
-The idea for Zapier first emerged on September 8, 2011, when Foster and Helmig discussed creating a tool to help users integrate multiple software applications, having identified a growing demand for application connectivity.
-Foster and Helmig, then colleagues at Veterans United Home Loans, began developing the project, with Knoop joining later that year.
+In September 2011, Foster and Helmig, then colleagues at Veterans United Home Loans, began developing a tool to integrate multiple software applications with Knoop joining later that year.
 For several months, the team worked on the software while maintaining full-time jobs.
-After presenting their product idea at a Startup Weekend in Columbia from September 30 to October 2, 2011, the founders applied to Y Combinator, a Silicon Valley startup incubator, but were initially rejected.
-They reapplied the following year after building a prototype and gaining early users, and were accepted.
-In November, entrepreneur Andrew Warner, host of the startup podcast Mixergy, became Zapier's first paying customer, contributing $100 for access to its beta integration product.
+The founders applied to Y Combinator, a Silicon Valley startup incubator, but were initially rejected.
+They reapplied the following year and were accepted.